michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.8.2 =
+- Fixed an issue that category units often returned insufficient number of products.

 = 3.8.1 - 12/20/2018 =
 - Changed the category unit to require API keys.
 - Added the `Raw` sort select option for the category unit type.